Wonder (film): Plot

-Meanwhile, Via, even though she loves her family, has been feeling neglected that her parents tend to spend more time looking after Auggie since Auggie was born.
-She signs up for Drama Club after meeting a theater student named Justin, with whom she soon begins a romantic relationship.
-She is selected as Miranda's understudy for the lead role in the school's production of Our Town, but on opening night, when Justin tells Miranda that Via's family is in attendance after she tells him that her family is not, Miranda feigns illness to let Via take her place.
-Via gives a moving performance that earns her a loud roar of excitement from the crowd.
-She and Miranda reconcile.
+Meanwhile, Via has been feeling left out; ever since Auggie was born, her parents have spent considerably more time looking after him than paying attention to her.
+Via signs up for the drama club after meeting theater nerd Justin Hollander, with whom she begins a romantic relationship.
+Via is selected as Miranda's understudy for the lead role in the school's production of Our Town, but on opening night, Miranda feigns illness to let Via take her place after learning that Via's family is in attendance while her own is not.
+Via gives a moving performance, earning a standing ovation, and reconciles with Miranda.

-Auggie's popularity and circle of friends grow bigger over time, but he continues to be harassed by Julian and his friends until Mr. Browne notices.
-Mr. Tushman later confronts Julian and his parents with the evidence, including hate notes and a class picture with Auggie photoshopped out.
-Julian's mother admits that she edited Auggie out of the picture and defends her son’s actions, asserting that the students should not be exposed to Auggie.
-Despite her threats to pull their funding from the school, Mr. Tushman suspends Julian for two days, causing him to miss an upcoming nature retreat.
-As they leave, Julian becomes distraught when his parents pull him out of the school, declaring he will not be back in the fall.
-Julian apologizes to Mr. Tushman, who accepts.
+Auggie's popularity and circle of friends grow after he and Jack win first prize at the science fair, but Julian and his friends continue to bully Auggie.
+Eventually, Mr. Tushman confronts Julian and his parents with evidence, including hate notes and a class picture with Auggie photoshopped out and a caption that reads: "No freaks allowed" and at the back of the class picture, Julian wrote "Do everyone a favor and die".
+Mrs. Albans admits she deleted Auggie from the picture, defends Julian's actions, and insists that students should not be exposed to Auggie.
+Despite the Albans' threats to pull funding, Julian is suspended for two days, forcing him to miss an upcoming nature retreat.
+As they leave, Mrs. Albans declares that Julian will not be back in the fall.
+However, Julian apologizes to Mr. Tushman, who forgives him.

-At the nature retreat, Auggie and Jack are ambushed by a trio of seventh graders from another school, but Julian's friends rally and defend them.
-Auggie becomes more accepted by his classmates afterward.
-At the year-end graduation ceremony, Auggie thanks his mother for taking him to school.
-She tells him "you really are a wonder, Auggie."
-He is given the Henry Ward Beecher Medal for his strength and courage and receives a loud thunderous roar from the crowd.
-As the movie ends with the crowd shouting wildly for Auggie, he finishes the story by delivering a voiceover narration telling the viewers, and quoting the last precept Mr. Browne gave in class, "Be kind, for everyone is fighting a hard battle.
-And if you really want to see what people are, all you have to do is look."
+At the nature retreat, Auggie and Jack are threatened by a trio of seventh graders from another school, but Amos, Miles, and Henry defend them.
+Just before Auggie’s graduation, Nate reveals to him that he put his astronaut helmet in his office, and asks Auggie if he needs it back, but he happily dismisses this.
+At the graduation ceremony, Auggie thanks Isabel for enrolling him in school, and Isabel tells Auggie that he is a “wonder”.
+Auggie is given the Henry Ward Beecher Medal for his strength and courage throughout the school year.